 It might be challenging to switch from playing on a PS4 console to a Mac, especially if you believe that the average Mac gamer is more proficient than their PS4 console equivalent.

 Moreover, you’ll need to take into account the fact that switching to a Mac will prevent you from playing with pals you’ve established on your PS4 console or using your game catalog.
 You’ll also need to learn how to operate a keyboard and mouse.

 So, if you’re wondering how to use PS4 controller on Mac, you’ve come to the right place.

 Is It worth Using PS4 Controller On Mac?

 PS4 Console and Mac gaming are frequently portrayed as being on opposite extremities of the gaming spectrum and will never coexist.
 However, there is a lot of room for fun in the enormous grey space in the middle.

 If a VR game isn’t “on rails,” using a PS4 controller can be a tremendously appealing method to play it.
 In fact, they are the greatest way to do it until someone starts manufacturing the omnidirectional treadmills from Ready Player One in large quantities.

 Regardless of the option, you select, utilizing a PS4 controller delivers a simple and comfortable experience that is supported by the full processing power a high-end Mac can provide.
 Remember to properly optimize your Mac for gaming as well.

 How To Connect a PS4 Controller To Mac

-So how is it possible to use your DualShock 4 PS4 controller to play macOS games on your Mac?
-Actually there are a couple methods to connect your DualShock 4 controller to your Mac so you can play your favorite macOS games even though there isn’t Mac Plug’n’Play support for it.
+So how can you use your DualShock 4 PS4 controller to play macOS games on your Mac?
+Actually, there are a couple of methods to connect your DualShock 4 controller to your Mac so you can play your favorite macOS games even though there isn’t Mac Plug’n’Play support.